 This article describes a simple way of inviting users into a project with predefined Data Permissions.
 The basic approach is to do the following:

-- Create (do not invite) a user into the organization, if the user doesn’t already exist.
+- Create (do not invite) a user into the domain, if the user doesn’t already exist.

-- Apply the Data Permissions filter to the user in the organization.
+- Apply the Data Permissions filter to the user in the domain.

 - Invite the user to the project.